 Adapted from Virginia Willis, via Big Green Egg, here is the recipe that got me going with the Big Green Egg.

 I have been a fan of Eastern North Carolina pulled pork since the first time I tasted it in 1965 at the legendary Parker’s Barbecue of Wilson, North Carolina.
 A full discussion of North Carolina barbecue is way beyond the scope of this recipe, but my collegiate and barbecue loyalties both reside in Chapel Hill.
-Despite the opinion voiced by a barbecue expert in Calvin Trillin’s Alice, Let’s Eat, “There’s no decent barbecue west of Rocky Mount,” Allen & Son Barbeque in Chapel Hill is the center of barbecue perfection as far as I am concerned.
+Despite the opinion voiced by a barbecue expert in Calvin Trillin’s Alice, Let’s Eat, “There’s no decent barbecue west of Rocky Mount,” Allen & Son Barbeque in Chapel Hill (sadly, now closed) will always be barbecue perfection for me.

 When I heard about remote wireless digital thermometers for cooking meat in the Big Green Egg, it seemed unbelievable that humans cooking a hunk of meat over fire needed Bluetooth.
 However, after 3 cooks of pork butts without this modern convenience, technology wins again.
 I must now concede that if you cook in a Big Green Egg, a remote wireless meat thermometer will change your life.

 6-pound pork butt, bone-in